 Re-painting your kitchen is not a weekend project.
 People often underestimate the steps involved and consequently they don’t allow enough time.
 Consider the major steps of planning, dismantling, preparation, and painting, drying and re-assembling.
 We recommend allowing at least a week better ten days for the entire project.

 At Dianella Polishing we do have a dedicated spray booth.
 We store a multitude of painters pyramids to elevate the doors and drawer fronts.
-We have stacking shelves for prolonged drying and decades of experience in spray painting 2-pac paint.
-And still we usually estimate two weeks from pick-up to drop off.
+At Dianella Polishing we have stacking shelves for prolonged drying and decades of experience in spray painting 2-pac paint.
+We usually estimate two weeks from pick-up to drop off.
 This is why we strongly recommend leaving renovating your kitchen to the professionals.
-Add up you add up all the steps, time and materials needed.
+Add up all the steps, time and materials needed.
 You will find the cost difference between the DIY project and a professional paint job is way worth it.
 Why not give us a call on (08) 9303 2176 or click here to request an obligation-free quote.
 Want to get the best quote ever?
 The more you do yourself, the cheaper it gets, just ask for our list of jobs that you can do yourself.
 Want to know, how to do it right?
 Click here to learn how to paint a kitchen professionally.